-Have you wished for an Adult ADHD Relationships Support group—open to the public and on this blog?
+Have you wished for an Adult ADHD Relationship Support group—open to the public?
 Here it is!

-Welcome to the first post in the You, Me, and ADHD online book club: it is based on the book’s Introduction.
-Every two weeks, I will post an essay based on a subsequent chapter in my first book, Is It You, Me, or Adult A.D.D.?
-And I welcome you to join in.
+Welcome to the first post in the You, Me, and ADHD online book club.
+It’s based on my first book, Is It You, Me, or Adult A.D.D.?

 After she shares her own reactions to each chapter, Taylor invites you to join in by offering some discussion points.
 I hope you will participate—both to receive support for yourself and to educate the public on these issues.

 There are 22 posts in all (not every chapter has an essay here).
-You can view the collection (last to first) here: You Me ADHD Book Club Posts
+Consider them your first step in gaining support for your ADHD relationship.

 By Taylor J.